jarrowsmith123/RomHackLauncher/README.md

 https://github.com/Alcaro/Flips for a lightweight ips and bps patcher. https://github.com/ParthJadhav/Tkinter-Designer for help making the python GUI.
 The greater Pokemon ROM hacking community for incredible dedication and talent.

+## Future plans
+*  Add support for more emulators
+*  Add support for more generations of Pokemon games
+*  Improve information on UI